mika-s/RandomPerson/Readme.md

 - Anonymization of SSNs.
 - Output format for phone numbers (e.g. with country code or not) and SSNs.

-### Validate SSNs
+### Validate PANs and SSNs

-RandomPerson can validate SSNs for the countries listed above.
+RandomPerson can validate PAN for credit cards and SSNs for the countries listed above.